jim-easterbrook/pywws/README.txt

 	ToTwitter.py		-- posts a message to a Twitter account EWtoPy.py		-- converts EasyWeather.dat to DataStore format
 	UpgradeFrom0-1.py	-- converts v0.1 datastore to v0.3 on
-	UpgradeFrom0-2.py	-- converts v0.2 datastore to v0.3 on
+	Reprocess.py		-- upgrade v0.2 or later datastore
 	AutoDoc.py		-- generates extra HTML documentation

 	example_templates/*	-- the templates I use for my website data doc/*			-- HTML documentation of most of the above

 Upgrading from earlier versions:
-	The data file format has changed slightly since v0.1 and v0.2 Before running any other part of this version, backup your data then run UpgradeFrom0-1.py or UpgradeFrom0-2.py as appropriate.
+	Back up your data, then run one of the following, depending on which version of pywws you have been using: v0.1 : run UpgradeFrom0-1.py to translate data file format v0.2 or later : run Reprocess.py to regenerate summary data

 Preparation:
 	Unlike some other weather station software, this software relies on